civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 There are two ways to leave comments (whether giving or replying), and two interfaces to reply to a PR review request.

-The `Discussions` tab will only let you apply single comments and replies that each generate and email.
+The `Discussions` tab will only let you apply single comments and replies that each generate an email.

 The `Files` tab, will allow you to do the above as well "Start a review" when you leave your first comment.
 All subsequent comments in the `Files` tab will be batched into the review.
 When you're done reviewing them you can then publish them all with `Review Changes` in the upper right.